How To Wash Down Jackets With 7 Awesome Steps

 Make Sure No Residual Detergent

-The first thing you’re going to want to do once you’re ready to wash your jacket is to make sure that there’s no residual detergent in the washing detergent tray.
+The first thing you’ll want to do once you’re ready to wash your jacket is to ensure there’s no residual detergent in the washing detergent tray.

-Just wipe that out because detergent will kill the down by stripping off those natural fats and oils.
+Just wipe that out because detergent will kill them by stripping off those natural fats and oils.

-Next, make sure there’s no residual detergent inside the loader as well.
+Next, ensure there’s no residual detergent inside the loader.

 Check For Anything Left In The Jacket

-The next thing you’re going to want to do is to check your jacket pockets for anything that you might have left in them.
+You will next want to check your jacket pockets for anything you might have left in them.

 Close All The Zipper Pockets

-It would be best if you also zipped up all the zipper pockets so that there’s nothing that can snag on the jacket material.
+It would be best if you also zipped up all the zipper pockets so nothing can snag on the jacket material.

 How To Wash Down Jacket